 [Related episode: Almost Everything You Need to Know About Postbac Programs]

 - Undergrad and graduate (PhD) student at Columbia

-- Getting exposed to School of General Studies (the only college in the Ivy League which has become a destination for nontraditional students who want to have a rigorous, elite education)
+- Getting exposed to the School of General Studies (the only college in the Ivy League that is a destination for nontraditional students who want a rigorous, elite education)